Charged-particle multiplicity and transverse-energy distribution using the Weibull-Glauber approach in heavy-ion collisions: Introduction

 \section{Introduction}

-The charged particle multiplicity distribution is regarded as one of the basic global observable, which has been most widely measured and studied to understand the particle production mechanism in the hot and dense matter created in ultra-relativistic nucleus-nucleus collisions.Similarly, the transverse energy distribution of produced particles is treated as another global observable and is well suited for probing the QCD medium.Both the observables are connected to the collision geometry, the entropy and initial energy density of the system created in heavy-ion collisions\cite{xin,wong,bjroken}.
-Various experimental measurements suggest that charged particle pseudorapidity density can be successfully used to study the expansion dynamics by Landau hydrodynamics \cite{wong,landau,review,sarkisyan,stein}.
-Similarly, transverse energy can be used for understanding the longitudinal expansion of the system in the midrapidity and is subjected to the Bjorken hydrodynamics \cite{bjroken,review}.This establishes a correlation between them and their measurements compliment each other to put constraints on the collision dynamics.The linear correlation between the mean charged particle multiplicity and the mean transverse energy suggests further the apparent equivalence.
-Hence, both of these observables are usually the first measurements done in heavy-ion collision experiments as global observables to study the underlying reaction mechanism for particle production and characterizing the collision system.
-In view of this, it is very crucial to understand the charged particle multiplicity and the transverse energy distribution measured in heavy-ion collisions.
+The multiplicity distribution of charged particles emitted in ultrarelativistic nucleus-nucleus collisions constitutes an important global observable, which has been widely measured and studied to understand the properties of the hot and dense matter created in such collisions.
+Similarly, the transverse-energy ($E_{T}$) distribution is also considered an additional global observable well suited for probing the QCD medium.
+Both observables are connected to the collision geometry, the entropy, and the initial energy density of the system created in heavy-ion collisions \cite{xin,wong,bjroken}.
+Various experimental measurements suggest that charged-particle pseudorapidity density can be successfully used to study the expansion dynamics by Landau hydrodynamics \cite{wong,landau,review,sarkisyan,stein}.
+Alternatively, the transverse-energy measurements can also be used to probe the longitudinal expansion of the produced system at midrapidity \cite{bjroken,review}.
+These observations establish a strong correlation between the two and their measurements provide significant constraints on the collision dynamics.
+The experimental observation of a linear correlation between the mean charged-particle multiplicity and the mean transverse energy further suggests the apparent equivalence.
+Hence, both of these global observables are usually the first measurements carried out in heavy-ion collision experiments to understand the underlying mechanism of particle production in heavy-ion collisions.
+In view of this, it is crucial to understand the charged-particle multiplicity and the transverse-energy distribution measured in such collisions.